abhishek-kumar-code/Redfish_Public/Specification.md

 }
 ~~~

-In cases where the processing of the Action may require extra time to complete, the service may respond with HTTP Status code of [202](#status-202) with a location header in the response set to the URI of a Task resource.
-Otherwise the response from service after processing an Action may return message with HTTP status code as follows:
+In cases where the processing of the Action may require extra time to complete, the service may respond with an HTTP Status code of [202](#status-202) with a location header in the response set to the URI of a Task resource.
+Otherwise the response from the service after processing an Action may return a response with one of the following HTTP Status codes:
-* Code [200](#status-200) indicating Action request was successfully processed, with the JSON message body as described in [Error Responses](#error-responses) and providing a message indicating success and any additional relevant messages.
+* HTTP Status Code [200](#status-200) indicates the Action request was successfully processed, with the JSON message body as described in [Error Responses](#error-responses) and providing a message indicating success or any additional relevant messages.
-* Code [204](#status-204) which also indicates success and is returned without a message body.
+* HTTP Status Code [204](#status-204) indicates the Action is successful and is returned without a message body.
-* Or in the case of error, a valid HTTP status code in the range 400 or above indicating an error was detected and the Action was not processed.
-In the case of return of HTTP status code of 400 and above, the body of the response may contain a JSON object as described in [Error Responses](#error-responses) detailing the error or errors encountered.
+* In the case of an error, a valid HTTP status code in the range 400 or above indicating an error was detected and the Action was not processed.
+In this case, the body of the response may contain a JSON object as described in [Error Responses](#error-responses) detailing the error or errors encountered.

 ### Responses